Skip to content

 Document for a Pluggable System

 Everything in Pynchy is a plugin.
-Documentation should reflect this โ€” no subsystem page should read as "this is how it works, period."
-Instead, frame each subsystem as "this is the built-in approach" and make it clear that alternatives can be swapped in via plugins.
+Docs should reflect that โ€” no subsystem page should read as "this is how it works, period."
+Frame each subsystem as "this is the built-in approach" and make it clear that alternatives can be swapped in via plugins.

 Structure pages for extensibility

-• Use headings like "Built-in: \<plugin name>" when describing the default implementation, so it's visually clear this is one option, not the only option.
+• Use headings like "Built-in: \<plugin name>" for the default implementation, so it reads as one option rather than the only option.

-• Keep plugin-specific details in their own section so a future alternative can be documented alongside without restructuring the page.
+• Keep plugin-specific details in their own section so an alternative can be documented alongside without restructuring the page.

-• When listing capabilities, distinguish between what the subsystem guarantees (the hookspec contract) and what the built-in plugin provides.
+• When listing capabilities, separate what the subsystem guarantees (the hookspec contract) from what the built-in plugin provides.

 Subsystem CTA

-Every page that documents a pluggable subsystem should end with a short call-to-action inviting users to customize it:
+Every page documenting a pluggable subsystem should end with a short call-to-action inviting users to customize it:

 ---